Chapter 18:

 Target identified.
 Clint watched for a moment, observing how it thrashed about.
 It made enemies of rabbits and birds that happened to be in its proximity, charging toward them and attempting futilely to crush them underhoof.
 He almost wished he could spare a bullet to put it out of its misery.

-Instructions given, Sol began his spell.
-Three walls of fire, thirty feet away, one to the left, one to the right, one close to him.
-A three-sided box with an open top, forcing the deer toward Clint.
-He began the incantation to aid him in such precise spellcasting.
-Soon enough, the walls of fire began to form.
-First the left, which sent the deer recoiling.
+Soon enough, walls of fire began to form.
+First on the left, which sent the deer recoiling.
 It sprinted directly opposite, but found its path cut off by one on its right.
 It turned toward Sol, stamping its hooves ahead of a charge, but was then cut off by the final wall.
 Its violent nature was overtaken by its basic survival instinct, retreat became the only option, so it turned and fled toward Clint.

 Luna was the final piece, already running at the sight of the first wall.
-She was equidistant between Clint and Sol, allowing her to take her place whichever way was ideal based on the landscape and proximity to the deer.
-It was an ideal role for her, she was the only one fast enough to beat it in a footrace and she possessed the magical power to instantly kill the beast.
+She was equidistant between Clint and Sol, allowing her position herself based on the deer’s movements.
+It was an ideal role for her, she was the only one fast enough to beat it in a footrace and she possessed the magical power to easily kill the beast.
 She was perfectly suited to be the finishing strike of their combination.

-No, for this task she needed something new, and thanks to her research, she had just the thing.
+Thanks to her research, she had just the thing.
 Glacia, a second level ice spell she had been studying as of late.
 She’d not used it yet, but there was no time like the present.
-As she came to intercept the charging deer, she began the incantation.
+As she came to intercept the charging beast, she began the incantation.
 It was composed of all harsh sounds, reminiscent of chattering teeth.

 The deer didn’t register her as she appeared in its path, still in a blind panic.
 If it didn’t notice her, it certainly wasn’t going to notice the fact it was dead.
 The bolt of ice magic fired through its entire body in a quick, clean shot, boring a hole through it like it wasn’t there at all.
 Its blood froze the instant it seeped out, preserving the wound perfectly.